I want to buy a Raspberry Pi 3 cheaply

 While the current trend surrounding Raspberry Pi 3 seems to be centered around personal electronics projects, there are some developments happening on Android, such as the following:

-was surprised to see people watching to see if any new repositories were being added, but there were certainly empty repositories.
+I'm surprised there are people watching to see if any new repositories have been added, but there were indeed some empty repositories.

 device/pifoundation/rpi3 - Git at Google